Homemade Girl Scout Cookies: Smooth Operator Do-Si-Dos®

 1 1/4 cup Peanut Butter and Co.
 Smooth Operator (the remainder of the jar)

 1-1/2 cups confectioners’ sugar

 1/4 teaspoon salt

-9. When the cookies are nearly cooled, prepare the filling.
-Combine the remainder of the jar of Smooth Operator Peanut Butter (about 1 1/4 cups, but if this varies slightly it’s fine) and the remaining filling ingredients in the bowl of a stand mixer.
+When the cookies are nearly cooled, prepare the filling.
+Combine the remainder of the jar of Peanut Butter & Co.
+Smooth Operator (about 1 1/4 cups, but if this varies slightly it’s fine) and the remaining filling ingredients in the bowl of a stand mixer.
 Mix on low at first, and then once the sugar is moistened, increase the speed to high.
 Mix vigorously until the filling is creamy and totally combined.
 The consistency should be fairly thick, but easily spreadable.
 If it is too thin for your liking, add a little more confectioners’ sugar.